Edit this page

 Routes marked with static

-output will be rendered at build-time and embeded in the native binary.
+output will be rendered at build-time and embedded in the native binary.
 This enables rendering routes without making a server request (because the server request was made when the app was downloaded).

 The current default is dynamic